 • I’ve seen progressive muscle relaxation (or alternate-nostril breathing or vagal nerve activation or therapeutic tremoring) do more for some HSPs than medication.
 Our nervous systems are physical structures, so it makes sense that body-based techniques help center us as much or more than thinking does.
 The mind and body are one, so treatment tends to more than just our heads.

-The world needs the gifts of highly sensitive people.
+Treatment can support the gifts of highly sensitive people.

 • Say no to draining activities without guilt.